 For starters, develop a writing process that delivers consistent value.

-Always keep in mind that content must be readable and better yet, skimmable.
-To arrange this, break up heavy chunks of text to capture limited attention spans.
+Always keep in mind that written content must be both readable and skimmable.
+To do this, you have to break up heavy chunks of text to capture limited attention spans.
 Maintain a clean hierarchy through thoughtful heading structure, and give quality quotes the prominence they deserve via call-outs.

-Eliminate passive voice and most “being” verbs if you can.
-And, lastly, write with authority.
+The writing matters, too.
+Eliminate passive voice and avoid most “being” verbs if you can.
+And write with authority.

 Your website should be your number one source for lead generation.
 Don’t think your website delivers the user experience your visitors deserve?
 Don’t worry.
 We’ve all been there.